clbutler/cloud_inv/README.md

 1) A map of all 282 Munro locations across Scotland.

-2) A live RAG (Red, Amber, Green) rating indicating the likelihood of a cloud inversion on a particular date, using the latest weather predictions from [Mountain Forecast](https://www.mountain-forecast.com)
+2) A live RAG (Red, Amber, Green) rating indicating the likelihood of a cloud inversion on a particular date

+Methods:

+Currently this software uses Python coding to calculate the RAG cloud inversion rating using the latest weather predictions from [Mountain Forecast](https://www.mountain-forecast.com).
+It does so based on the guidance provided in by [Our Sporting life](https://oursportinglife.co.uk/cloud-inversions-forecast/) which suggests cloud inversions may be likely if the following criteria are met:

+1) The temperature at the top of the summit is greater than that at the bottom of the summit

+2) A dew point equal to or higher than the forecast temperature around ground level.
+The dew point is the temperature at which moisture in the air will form mist

+3) Wind speeds of less than 5mph.
+Higher wind speeds will cause any mist formed to dissipate.